300470

 When considering an investment in Shopify, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

-Shopify's price-to-sales ratio based on the next 12 months of 13.9x indicates that the market is definitely optimistic about its growth prospects.
-We can find things to like about Shopify and there's no doubt it's a bit of a market darling, at least for some.
-But we are wondering whether there might be better opportunities elsewhere right now.
+Shopify's price-to-sales ratio of 11.1x based on the next 12 months indicates the market is certainly optimistic about its growth prospects.
+There are definitely things to like about Shopify, and there's no doubt it's a bit of a market darling, at least for some.
+But when comparing the company against the broader tech landscape, it seems there's a lot of good news already priced in.

-Wall Street analysts covering the company had a one-year price target of $68.40 per share right before these results (compared to the current share price of $81.75), implying they didn't see much short-term potential in the Shopify.
+Wall Street analysts covering the company had a one-year price target of $76.59 right before these results (compared to the current share price of $64.20).